Are you tired of secrets?

 Step Four: Prepare Your Financing

-Before you start shopping, make a “criteria list” that defines exactly what you are looking for (as you determined when making your plan in step three).
+Before you start shopping for the perfect real estate investment, make a “criteria list” that defines exactly what you are looking for (as you determined when making your plan in step three).
 Your criteria list should include:

 - Property type (single family, duplex, etc,)